Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Related work

 A logistic regression is used in~\cite{khalil2017} to predict when to apply a primal heuristic when solving a MIP.
 The authors use similar features to~\cite{khalil2016} and are able to improve the performance of a MIP solver.
+Other approaches using machine learning techniques to solve a MIP are proposed in~\cite{kruber2017}, ~\cite{bonfietti2015}, and~\cite{lombardi2017}.

-Some MIP models can be decomposed to solve them more quickly.
-When one or more decompositions are available for a model, \cite{kruber2017} learns whether or not to use one of the decompositions.
-A strategy is proposed in \cite{fischetti14} to cope with the \emph{erraticism} in MIPs that arises when the columns and rows of the MIP $A$ matrix are permuted.
-This changes how an instance looks to a solver, but does not actually change the instance itself.
-The proposed solution runs several transposed versions of a model sequentially and uses a set of criteria to determine which version is the most likely to be solved quickly.
+\cite{vaclavik2018} improve the performance of a branch-and-price algorithm by predicting an upper bound for each iteration of the pricing problem using online machine learning.
+They evaluate their method on the nurse rostering problem and on a scheduling problem, observing a 40\% and 22\% CPU time reduction on average, respectively.

-The works of~\cite{bonfietti2015} and~\cite{lombardi2017} directly embed machine learning models into MIPs, other exact solution procedures, as well as heuristics.
-A key difference is that the embedding is used to learn about the nature of the problem itself, rather than being used for search guidance, as models are in DLTS.
+We note that in contrast to the methods discussed in this section, DLTS does not make branching decisions in an exact branch-and-bound search (e.g., in a MIP).
+Instead, DLTS searches the space of sequences of container movements with branching decisions determining the sequential construction of CPMP solutions.

-\subsection{Learning (in) heuristics}
+\subsubsection{Learning (in) heuristics}

 To the best of our knowledge, the first proposed use of learning methods within a heuristic search procedure comes from Glover's \emph{target analysis} technique \citep{glover1989,glover1986}.
 The idea is to rate each branch based on a weighted sum of criteria and choose the branch with the highest rating.
 The weights can be adjusted offline using a learning procedure.
 A recent realization of this technique is \emph{hyper configurable reactive search}, introduced in~\cite{ansotegui2017}, in which the parameters of a metaheuristic are determined online with a linear regression.
 The weights of the regression are tuned offline with the GGA++ algorithm configurator~\citep{gga++}.